pranavraj575/polyhedra_cut_locus/src/README.md

 The file `src/shape_creation.py` has all currently implemented shapes.
 Any new implementations should probably inherit the ConvexPolyhderon class (or at least the Shape class).

+Some checks are implemented (i.e. for making sure the zero point is inside a face), but it is not fully failsafe.
+For example, it is not checked that polygon sides are consistent, so the distances of each included face must be calculated correctly.